rahulinxs/attendo-leave-beacon/COMPLETE_ANALYSIS_SUMMARY.md

 ## Conclusion

-This comprehensive solution addresses **ALL** aspects of the AttendEase application and ensures that:
+This comprehensive solution addresses **ALL** aspects of the AttendEdge application and ensures that:

 1. **Super admins have full cross-company access**
 2. **All tables are properly secured with RLS policies**